diversen/image-auto-rotate/README.md

 use diversen\imageRotate;

-// Works on directly on image
+// Works directly on image
 $rotate = new imageRotate();
 $rotate->fixOrientation($file['tmp_name']);
 ~~~